PART-TIME | WINNIPEG LOCATIONS JUSPP-CT Justice and Public Safety

 More Information

 Study the development and nature of criminal behaviour, as well as treatment methods used within the Canadian Justice System.
 Study early childhood risk factors, followed by such topics as mental disorders, insanity, alcoholism, criminogenic factors, the parole system and the Corrections and Conditional Release Act.
 Examine how professional counselling and skill-building programs are implemented.
-Discuss issues of groups such as victims, women and Aboriginals.
+Discuss issues of groups such as victims, women and Indigenous Peoples.

 JPSM-1011Theories of Crime Causation